JigaoLuo/datafusion-site/content/blog/2025-07-07-user-defined-parquet-indexes.md

 ---

-Even with the extra bytes and unknown footer key, standard Parquet readers ignore our index.
+Even with the extra bytes and unknown metadata key, standard Parquet readers ignore our index.
 For example, we can use DuckDB to read the Parquet files we created with the embedded index:

 ```sql
 SELECT * FROM read_parquet('/tmp/parquet_index_data/*');